Continuous sensing and parameter estimation with the boundary time-crystal

 An indirect signature of such strong correlations is the fact that the reduced state of the system in the time-crystal phase is close to the maximally mixed state \cite{Hannukainen2018,Cabot2022}, which witnesses that the total state of system and emission field is highly correlated.
+Interestingly, the monitored state of the system in the time-crystal phase also displays multipartite entanglement \cite{Passarelli2023}.
 In the following, we explore whether sensitivities close to the bound can be achieved using sensing protocols based on photocounting.

 {\it Protocol I. --} The first protocol we consider is based on counting the number of emitted photons in a time window $T$.
 For long measurement times, a single (ideal) measurement run yields the stationary state intensity, while its standard deviation can be systematically studied using large deviations \cite{SM}.
 In Fig.~\ref{fig_protocol_1}(a) we present the estimation error for this protocol.
 The smallest estimation errors are attained in the stationary phase.
 Indeed at the transition the estimation error increases steeply and in the time-crystal phase it assumes values which are much larger than the bound $S_\omega$.
 The ``bad" performance under this measurement protocol can be understood from the data shown in Fig.~\ref{fig_protocol_1}(b).
 There we observe that in the time-crystal phase the derivative of the intensity with $\omega$ diminishes significantly while the standard deviation displays the opposite trend.